 Of course, you want to consider size not only when it is folded down and packed up, but also to make sure that your baby or toddler has enough room when sleeping inside.

 If you are not restricted to weight and are looking for a large travel crib the Joovy Room2 is a great choice.
-It’s a square travel playard and crib that has enough space for two kids to sleep together.
+It’s a square travel playard and fold up portable crib in one, and has enough space for two kids to sleep together.
 This is a great option too when traveling with twins or for a portable pack and play to use at Grandma’s house.

 Assembly time and ease